gaberull/CountingCards/README.md

 ## Features of CountingCards

-- Player chooses how many decks of cards they want in the dealer's shoe
+- Chooses how many decks of cards you want in the dealer's shoe
-- Player chooses total number of players (choosing 4 would result in 3 computer players and him/herself)
+- Chooses total number of players (e.g. choosing 4 would result in 3 computer players and him/herself)
-- Add funds to player bank as desired
+- Add funds to bankroll as desired
 - Check your own count of the shoe against the true count, kept by CountingCards
 - Track net win/loss over entire session
 - Select option from menu prompt to get optimal strategy for any hand against the dealer's shown card
 - Select option from menu prompt to get current count of deck
 - Select option from menu prompt to get the rules of the game
 - Computer players all play according to common basic strategy for their hand vs the dealer's shown card
-- In hand play options include:
+- In-hand menu of play options include:
     - Hit hand
     - Stand pat
     - Split hand